Medidata Blog

 Clinical Trial Adjudication Processes Are Continually Evolving.
 Technology Is Making the Process More Efficient.

-Participants agreed that a typical adjudication workflow follows a 2–3-step CEC review process, beginning with an independent review of the same event.
+Patients agreed that a typical adjudication workflow follows a 2–3-step CEC review process, beginning with an independent review of the same event.
 For a disagreement, the event moves to a third adjudicator for final decision or is escalated to a full CEC consensus.
-Participants also noted that almost all adjudication is currently performed remotely.
+Patients also noted that almost all adjudication is currently performed remotely.
 A CRO representative said that 95% of its adjudication activities are done independently, without meeting as a committee.
 It uses technology to move events with disagreement outcomes seamlessly to the CEC for final review.
 That technology allows for both single and parallel workflows and accommodates voting.
-Participants stated that technologies need to be able to securely import data, documents, and sometimes DICOM (Digital Imaging and Communications in Medicine) images to support the CEC and dossier development.
+Patients stated that technologies need to be able to securely import data, documents, and sometimes DICOM (Digital Imaging and Communications in Medicine) images to support the CEC and dossier development.

 Training and Retraining are Key to Successful Sites.